syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![Bing maps default view](images/tile-layer/bing_maps_default.png)

 ## Other map tile providers

+Our tile layer is not limited or specific to any of the tile providers mentioned here.
+It supports requesting tiles from any of the tile providers using the unique URL for respective tile providers and renders them.

 For other map providers like TomTom, MapBox etc., you can check the respective official websites and provide the url in the format mentioned in the [`Setting URL template`](https://help.syncfusion.com/flutter/maps/tile-layer#setting-url-template) section.